eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### ParameterStorage

 Stores information which the Agent gets from the Server.
-Currently the storage stores the workload status and mapping from workload name to runtime name.
+Currently the storage stores the workload state of workloads for each agent.

 ### ControlInterface